 He and Margaret had two children, a daughter named Mary and, soon, a son.
 However, just a few weeks after his son’s birth, Vermillion traveled when a diphtheria epidemic broke out in eastern Missouri.
 Unfortunately, by the time Jack returned home, his wife and children had succumbed to the disease.

-Grief-stricken, Vermillion headed westward, and by the late 1870’s he was in Dodge City, Kansas, where he was known to have drunk heavily, gambled often, and gained a reputation as a gunfighter.
-There he made the acquaintance of Virgil Earp, Wyatt Earp, and Doc Holliday.
+Grief-stricken, Vermillion headed westward, and by the late 1870s, he was in Dodge City, Kansas, where he was known to have drunk heavily, gambled often, and gained a reputation as a gunfighter.
+There, he made the acquaintance of Virgil Earp, Wyatt Earp, and Doc Holliday.

 A couple of years later, he was in Tombstone, Arizona, working as a special policeman for Virgil Earp in 1881.
 After the Gunfight at the O.K.
 Corral in October 1881 and Morgan’s murder in March 1882, Wyatt and Warren Earp, along with Doc Holliday, escorted the Earp family out of town before going on the well-known Earp Vendetta Ride, of which Vermillion was a part.

 The following year, Luke Short, who was in Dodge City, Kansas, and in a feud with other businessmen, called upon Bat Masterson for help.
 Bat rounded up several gunfighters, including Wyatt Earp and Jack Vermillion, in what is known as the Dodge City War.
-Though the “war” never actually wound up violent, it threatened to be as some of the Old West’s best-known gunfighters lined up in support of Short.
+Though the “war” never actually turned violent, it threatened to be so as some of the Old West’s best-known gunfighters lined up in support of Short.

 However, history finds him back in the west by 1888, when he joined up with Soapy Smith and his gang of con artists 1888 in Denver, Colorado.
 In August 1889, he was with Soapy, Bascomb Smith, and “Fatty Gray” Morris at Pocatello, Idaho.
 There, a rival bunco gang tried to assassinate Soapy, and a shootout occurred at the train depot.